IoT-enabled Real-time Energy Analytics Platform (i-REAP) for commercial buildings

 Summary and project details on I-REAP.

-i-REAP will develop a one-step solution to measure, predict and optimize energy consumption in commercial buildings utilising the latest in Artificial Intelligence (AI) and Internet-of-Things (IoT) based hardware, to develop a complete “whole building approach” to driving down costs of improving thermal efficiency in existing buildings.
+i-REAP developed a one-step solution to measure, predict and optimize energy consumption in commercial buildings, utilising the latest in Artificial Intelligence (AI) and Internet-of-Things (IoT) based hardware, to develop a complete “whole building approach” to driving down costs of improving thermal efficiency in existing buildings.

-It will develop an affordable solution that will provide a personalised and optimal energy consumption regime.
-It will contribute to fast-forwarding the adoption of AI and IoT for energy savings and help the Building Sector to move from ‘reactive’ approaches to ‘predictive’ ones developing guidelines for ideal retrofitting actions and low carbon heating.
+It developed an affordable solution that provided a personalised and optimal energy consumption regime.
+It contributed to fast-forwarding the adoption of AI and IoT for energy savings and helped the building sector to move from ‘reactive’ approaches to ‘predictive’ ones developing guidelines for ideal retrofitting actions and low carbon heating.

 Department for Business, Energy & Industrial Strategy (DBEIS).

 The adoption of thermal efficiency measures has been slow, and the use of low carbon measures for existing buildings accounts for only 1.6% of all the heat used in buildings (UK’s Committee on Climate Change 2016).
 Main barriers are the lack of awareness of the benefits and financial constraints.
 This project will develop a whole building approach to drive down costs of improving thermal efficiency in existing buildings.
 It will produce an affordable solution to provide a personalised and optimal energy consumption regime.
 It will contribute to fast-forward the adoption of Artificial Intelligence (AI) and Internet-of-Things (IoT) solutions for energy savings and help the sector to move from ‘reactive’ approaches to ‘predictive’ ones.